 MP for Ribble Valley

-Maya Ellis is a Labour (Co-op) MP for Ribble Valley, elected in 2024.
-She serves on the Housing, Communities and Local Government Committee from October 2024, and was a member of the English Devolution and Community Empowerment Bill committee from 15 September to 28 October 2025.
+Maya Ellis is the Labour (Co-op) MP for Ribble Valley, elected in July 2024.
+She sits on the Housing, Communities and Local Government Committee (since October 2024) and previously served on the English Devolution and Community Empowerment Bill committee (September–October 2025).
+The data show a focus on housing and local government, with high party loyalty and occasional backbench rebellion.

 Generated 21 February 2026